News & Current Matters

 [case name withheld] – Consultations regarding corporate control and valuations for majority and minority shareholders in closely-held corporations.

 Aubert v.
-Delawalla – Representing former shareholders in litigation seeking to undo a defective shareholder buyout transaction.
+Delawalla – Successfully settled litigation on behalf of former shareholders who sought to undo a defective shareholder buyout transaction.

 ASAP Show, Inc. v.
 Storch – Successfully obtained a settlement protecting the rights of individuals to compete against a former employer, in the business of introducing foreign manufacturers of apparel and other goods to U.S. and European buyers through trade shows and buying trips.